 Esterhuizen, P., 2007.
 The journey from neophyte to registered nurse - a Dutch experience.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: